Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 | Highlighting Letters When Correct / Incorrect          |     2      |            2            |
 | Counting Down Last 10 Seconds                          |     2      |            1            |

-Note: Keeping The Highest Score Even Game Disconnected* - At the time of planning, I had thought keeping high score when the game disconnected was very difficult thing to do however, by reviewing lessons of Code Institute, I found the way of doing it so this is implemented in the game
+Note: Keeping The Highest Score Even Game Disconnected* - At the time of planning, I had thought keeping a high score when the game disconnected was a very difficult thing to do, however, by reviewing lessons of Code Institute, I found a way of doing it so this is implemented in the game

 ### Scope Plane <a name="scope-plane-heading"></a>
-Features to be included on this project are;
+Features to be included in this project are;
-- Game instructions on modal (to keep the number of pages minimum)
+* Game instructions on modal (to keep the number of pages minimum)
-- Timer
+* Timer
-- Randomly selected letters (country names) when the game starts
+* Randomly selected letters (country names) when the game starts
-- Counting score
+* Counting score
-- Keeping high score
+* Keeping a high score
-- Displaying customised / interactive message (e.g. The results of the game, details of the countries)
+* Displaying customised and interactive message (e.g. The results of the game, details of the countries)
-- Google maps with API
+* Google maps with API
-- Country information with API
+* Country information with API
-- Caution message in modal when the size goes below 62rem / 992px as the game is available on laptop / desktop only
+* Caution message in a modal when the size goes below 62rem / 992px as the game is available on a laptop or desktop only

-Note: Realised that caution message does not need to be in modal so set up it in alart
+Note: Realised that caution message does not need to be in modal so set up it in alert

 ### Structure Plane <a name="structure-plane-heading"></a>
 The website consists of 2 pages.
-- **`index.html`** is **Speed Typing** game page with a logo, navbar, an alert (for table & mobile sizes screen), welcome message, game instructions button, a timer, a button to countries page, letter display, input box, a start button, score board, medal display, high score board
+* **`index.html`** is **Speed Typing** game page with a logo, navbar, an alert (for table & mobile sizes screen), welcome message, game instructions button, a timer, a button to countries page, letter display, input box, a start button, a scoreboard, medal display, a high scoreboard
-- **`countries.html`** is **“Let's Learn About The Countries”** page.
-The same header as the first page ~26 alphabets with a list of countries for country information~ and simple display of country information with dropdown menu.
+* **`countries.html`** is **“Let's Learn About The Countries”** page.
+The same header as the first page ~26 alphabets with a list of countries for country information~ and simple display of country information with a dropdown menu.
 Location displays on google maps.

 ### Skeleton Plane <a name="skeleton-plane-heading"></a>
-Desktop first design, though it is also responsive website.
-The Speed Typing game is only available on laptop / desktop but country information is available on both desktop and mobile sizes.
-There are wireframes of Main page (index.html) and Countries page (countries.html) for desktop and mobile sizes.
+The desktop-first design, though it is also a mobile responsive website.
+The Speed Typing game is only available on a laptop or desktop but country information is available on both desktop and mobile sizes.
+There are wireframes of the Main page (index.html) and Countries page (countries.html) for desktop and mobile sizes.

 * [Wireframes: Home](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/wireframe-index-html.png)
 * ~[Wireframes: Countries](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/wireframe-countries-html.png)~